jvalenzuela/atform/README-dev.txt

 - Commit changes.

-- Push the new release branch to GitHub.

-- Create a virtual environment for each Python minor version and dependency listed in pyproject.toml.

-- Execute unit tests in each virtual environment; preferably repeat with other operating systems.

-- Evaluate the output files in pdf/ and example_output/ from one run of unit tests.

 - Tag the commit to be released as "release/major.minor".

-- Create a new git worktree with the release tag checked out.

-- Switch to a Python 3.11 environment with the following packages:
-    * build
-    * twine

-- Build the distribution:

-     python -m build --wheel
+- Push the new release tag to GitHub and wait for the release action to complete.

+- Download and inspect the PDF manual in the draft GitHub release, verifying the new version appears correctly in the release history.

+- Download and visually inspect the output files in one of the unittest_output artifacts created by the release action.

+- Download the distribution .whl from the draft GitHub release and upload it to TestPyPI:

+     twine upload --repository testpypi <whl file>

   * If rebuilding a release due to a problem found after uploading to TestPyPI, rename the wheel to include a build tag:

     https://peps.python.org/pep-0427/#file-name-convention

-- Inspect the PDF manual in build/latex/, verifying the new version appears correctly in the release history.

-- Upload the package to TestPyPI:

-     twine upload --repository testpypi dist/*

 - Verify the package at https://test.pypi.org/project/atform.